Prince Andrew Was Already Served Papers in Epstein Case and Just Won’t Accept It, Victim Says

 “The importance of the suit against Prince Andrew is it establishes that in the United States no one is above the law and power and privilege cannot be used to escape liability,” McCawley told us Friday.

-“Prince Andrew and his attorneys are fully aware of Virginia Giuffre’s claims against him and the case should proceed to the merits,” she said.
+“Prince Andrew and his attorneys are fully aware of Virginia Giuffre’s claims against him and the case should proceed on the merits,” she said.

 According to an affidavit of the process server, Cesar Augusto Sepulveda, royal security initially declined to accept Giuffre’s lawsuit in late August.